emilybomber/Project-3/README.md

 ## Guide for interactacting the World Microplastic Map:
-To intact with the map start by navigating to the top of the of the hand corner.
+To intact with the map start by navigating to the top left-hand corner.
-Select
+Select the Icon.

 <img width="160" alt="image" src="https://github.com/emilybomber/Project-3/assets/146396417/f3afb0bc-d3e2-46e0-83b5-2cc30f2ed3c0">

+Select from the list "From Very High to Very Low" Level of Microplastic, to populate on the map on the map.

 Click on an indidual point to find additonal infomation about the selected point.